Little Cayman: Booby Pond and Rookery(Little Cayman National Trust)

 Little Cayman's Booby Pond Nature Reserve supports the largest red-footed booby population in the Caribbean and is a designated Ramsar wetland of international importance.
 The site encompasses 82 ha.
 The Cayman Islands National Trust building on one edge of the pond offers two view decks with telescopes, and the building itself is open for a couple of hours on weekday afternoons.
 It contains exhibits about Little Cayman's flora and fauna as well as souvenirs.
 There is no entrance fee and donations are gladly accepted.
-Entry is FREE but donations big or small are happily appreciated towards the cause.